 - Operate the refrigerator on LP-Gas.
-Plan what is needed from the refrigerator prior to opening, you can conserve LP-Gas by cooking over a campfire. - When hot water is needed operate the Aqua-Hot on diesel.
+Plan what is needed from the refrigerator prior to opening.
+Conserve LP-Gas by cooking over a campfire. - ◆ When hot water is needed operate the Aqua-Hot on diesel.
 Turn the system on about twenty minutes prior to use.
 Once heated, water will remain hot for several hours.
-Turn the system off when not in use. - Set the thermostat temperature slightly lower than desired to prevent frequent cycling of the heating system. - Know the tank capacities and routinely check fuel levels, especially during cold weather - Open windows during the day to reduce use of the roof air conditioner.

-- Frequently monitor water consumption.
+Turn the system off when not in use. - Set the thermostat temperature slightly lower than desired to prevent frequent cycling of the heating system. - ◆ Know tank capacities and routinely check fuel levels, especially during cold weather. - Use ventilation fans to reduce roof AC use. - ◆ Frequently monitor water consumption.

 Limit shower usage; turn water off when soaping down and back on to rinse.

 When water conservation is critical, take a sponge bath or use campground shower facilities if available.
 DO NOT fill the sink with water to wash only a few dishes.
 Use disposable dishes when possible. - Evacuate waste holding tanks prior to filling fresh water tank.